ulfboge/VoNat-Mont-Mbam/docs/reports/Land_Cover_Change_Analysis_Report.md

 ### 4.1 Key Findings

 - **Landscape Stability**: The Mont Mbam region has maintained remarkable stability in land cover composition between 1987 and 2024, with 96.9% of the total area retaining the same land cover type over the 37-year period.
 This stability is particularly evident in the major land cover classes, including tree cover (98.59% unchanged), grasslands, and shrublands.
+The small study area analysis confirms this pattern, with 20,279 hectares of tree cover remaining stable throughout the study period.

+- **Forest Cover Resilience**: Despite various pressures, tree cover in the region has shown resilience and even slight expansion, with a net increase of 196.47 hectares (+0.96%) between 1987 and 2024.
+Notable transitions include 171.64 hectares converted from grassland to tree cover, suggesting natural forest regeneration in some areas.

 - **Recent Land Cover Dynamics**: While the overall landscape remained stable, the 2010-2024 period showed the most significant transitions, including tree cover expansion (+154.17 ha), grassland reduction (-227.34 ha), and water body expansion (+69.12 ha).
 These changes were minimal in absolute terms but represent a shift from the near-complete stability observed in the 1987-2000 period.

-- **Declining Fire Activity**: A dramatic decrease in fire occurrence has been documented, from an average of ~9,503 hectares burned annually in 2000-2009 to only ~1,091 hectares annually in 2017-2024.
-This declining trend in fire disturbance coincides with the period of modest tree cover expansion.
+- **Fire Regime Changes**: The MODIS burned area analysis revealed a dramatic decline in fire occurrence over the 24-year monitoring period (2000-2024).
+The average annual burned area decreased from ~9,503 hectares in 2000-2009 to only ~1,091 hectares in 2017-2024.
+This decline in fire activity likely contributed to the observed stability and modest expansion of tree cover during the study period.
+The small area analysis confirms that approximately 35% of the study area (22,485 hectares) experienced at least one fire event during the 24-year period, with varying frequencies (10,456 ha burned once, 5,367 ha twice, 4,045 ha three times, and 2,617 ha four times).
+Peak fire years (2003, 2005, 2000) align with periods of potential forest loss, while recent minimal fire years (2021, 2013, 2023) may have allowed for forest regeneration.

 - **Fire-Land Cover Relationships**: Clear spatial correlations exist between fire occurrence and land cover dynamics, with 48% of grassland areas experiencing at least one fire event during the study period, compared to much lower percentages in forested areas.
 Additionally, 62% of all transitions from tree cover to grassland occurred in areas that experienced at least two fire events.

-- **Forest Loss Patterns**: Despite overall tree cover stability or slight increase in the CCDC analysis, the Hansen dataset identified 296 hectares of forest loss (1.5% of 2000 forest cover) between 2001-2023, with notable peaks in 2006 (26.3 ha), 2021 (20.8 ha), and 2023 (45.7 ha).
+- **Forest Loss Patterns**: Despite overall tree cover stability or slight increase in the CCDC analysis, the Hansen dataset identified 296 hectares of forest loss between 2001-2023, with notable peaks in 2006 (26.3 ha), 2021 (20.8 ha), and 2023 (45.7 ha).
 This suggests that while the landscape has experienced some forest degradation, it has been offset by forest regeneration in other areas.

 - **Data Limitations and Improvements**: Different methodologies between datasets (CCDC, Hansen Global Forest Change, and ESA WorldCover) result in varying estimates of land cover areas.
 For example, tree cover estimates range from 19,274 ha (Hansen, 2000) to 26,006 ha (ESA WorldCover, 2021).
 These differences reflect methodological variations rather than actual changes and highlight the importance of consistent methodologies when assessing land cover change.
 The development of survey-calibrated CCDC maps using 268 field survey points has significantly improved classification accuracy by incorporating local ground-truth data, providing a more reliable foundation for future monitoring.